 Council is aware of illegal dumping on our land, National Parks land and State Forest land.
 Council has undertaken a large body of work in recent years to significantly reduce the number of incidents, volume of waste and number of specific illegal waste dumping hot spots.
-Council has employed a number of strategies to this affect, such
+Council has employed a number of strategies to this affect, such as beautifying areas with tree planting, clearing, reducing vegetation that acts as a screen and the installation of physical barriers.

-ITEM 1 - ATTACHMENT 1 2022.

-COUNCIL MEETING MINUTES - 8 FEBRUARY
+ITEM 1 - ATTACHMENT 1 COUNCIL MEETING MINUTES - 8 FEBRUARY 2022.